XronTrix10/Telegram-Leecher/README.md

  - Upload files to Telegram
  - Shows operation Status with bar and percentage
  - Split support for zip files > 2000 MB
- - Will Add direct Link support Soon !
+ - Leech Files from Direct Download Links !

 ## **🔥 Benifits**